 Effects of ungulates on seedling survival

-Since planting dates were staggered, we included length of time in plots in a full model for predicting survival: treatment, species, and length of time in plots as predictive variables, with interactions between treatment and species, and between treatment and length of time.
-The best fit model included species, length of time in plots, treatment, and interaction between species and treatment (Table 1a).
-Length of time and species are correlated because planting was staggered due to species.
-However, a model with treatment by species was better fit than a model with treatment by time.
-We were interested primarily in treatment effects, and since species and length of time are correlated, we analyzed treatment effects separately for each species.
+Since planting dates were staggered for each species, we tested whether the effect of treatment depended on the length of time a seedling was growing by comparing a model including data from all species and a time by treatment interaction, with relevant submodels.
+The best fit model did not include a time by treatment interaction (Table 1a), indicating that the treatment effect did not vary depending on growing time, but it did include a species by treatment interaction, indicating differences between species.
+Since we were interested primarily in treatment effects on a species level, we then analyzed treatment effects separately for each species.

 For four species, C. papaya, M. citrifolia, P. serratifolia, and P. mariana, fencing treatment contributed to the best-fit model explaining proportion alive (Table 1b, Figure 2), with higher survival of seedlings when protected from ungulates.
 For A. mariannensis and O. oppositifolia, AICc values were <2 between models including and not including treatment, indicating that these two species did not benefit from protection from ungulates.
 Almost all mortality observed in seedling plots was in the form of deer herbivory – evident by leaves and stems being cut from the seedlings – instead of disturbed by uprooting by pigs.